ThuCommix/Sharpex2D/README.md

 The GameLoop is highly configurable and almost all classes (specific classes which uses the IGameHandler interface) are able to subscribe to the GameLoop.

-Sharpex.GameLibrary comes "out of the box" which means it runs fully without third-party.
+Sharpex2D comes "out of the box" which means it runs fully without third-party.

 <h3>Documentations</h3>